Oviyabalamurugan/Hotel-Ordering-Application/README.md

 ## Requirements
-Customer:
+1.Customer:
     Search Foods/Restaurants
     Offers Section (High to Low Discount)
     Filter based on food types i.e., Beverages, Snacks, Meals etc.., Find Food/restaurant closer to his/her location
     List of Popular Foods
     Enter the location(Update)
     Status of the Order(View)
     Feedback(update)

-Restaurants:
+2.Restaurants:
      Specifies the menu item present in the particular restaurant.(Modify) Add quantity when available (Modify)
      Delete quantity when not available (Modify)
      Enter the determined prize (Modify)
      Mentioning the opening and closing time of the Restaurant (Modify) Monthly payment details and billing system for that restaurant's purchase.(View) Contract details per year between the restaurant and Delivery Company.(View) Images of the Restaurants(update)

-Delivery Agent:
+3.Delivery Agent:
       Location of the Restaurant(View)
       Location of the Customer(View)
       Ordered time(View)
       Payment status made by the customer should be updated.(Update) Status of the Order(Modify)Delivered,Onprogress,dispatch from Restaurant,yet to Dispatch.
       Feedback(view)